Collectors clamor for rare Queen Elizabeth coins and notes

 Indeed, Commonwealth countries looking to use King Charles' image on coins and notes will likely find themselves in a queue behind Britain.

-"My guess is this process will take a minimum of four months and possibly up to six," said Hutchinson, adding: "They will usually aim to have the new coinage and banknotes out before the coronation or in time for the coronation."
+"My guess is this process will take a minimum of four months and possibly up to six," said Hutchinson.
+"They will usually aim to have the new coinage and banknotes out before the coronation or in time for the coronation."

 ($1 = 1.3276 Canadian dollars)